PromitaDutta/Simplbyte-internship/README.md

 These are my task as a UI/UX intern at "**Simplbyte**".

-TASK 1: Design an animated landing page. -> I created an animated travel agency landing page which name is "Travelog".
+**Simbt_taskno 1**: Design an animated landing page. -> I created an animated travel agency landing page which name is "Travelog".

 -> Below here is the link for the prototype: